Instalments for Amazon

 What is Instalments for Amazon?

-With instalment plans ranging from 3 to 48 payments and a minimum spend of £100, you can use your instalment account as much or as little as you like without needing to reapply – providing you stay within your spending limits.
+With instalment plans ranging from 3 to 48 payments and a minimum spend of £100, you can use your instalment account as you like without needing to reapply – providing you stay within your spending limits.

 To be eligible to apply for an instalment account, you’ll need to be 18 or over and have been a UK resident for the last three years.
 Our frequently asked questions have more details about the information you’ll need to apply.